Diederik Gommers

 Diederik Gommers (born 1964) is a Dutch Intensive Care physician.
 He works at the Erasmus MC in Rotterdam and is chairman of the Dutch Union for Intensive Care.

 COVID-19 pandemic

-During the COVID-19 pandemic in the Netherlands, Gommers has been part of the Outbreak Management Team that instructs the government of Mark Rutte on measures required to reduce the spread of the disease COVID-19.
-He is also responsible for informing the Tweede Kamer on the current state of Intensive Care units in the Netherlands during the crisis.
+During the COVID-19 pandemic in the Netherlands, Gommers was part of the Outbreak Management Team that instructed the government of Mark Rutte on measures required to reduce the spread of the disease COVID-19.
+He was also responsible for informing the Dutch House of Representatives on the current state of Intensive Care units in the Netherlands during the crisis.